dmbarbour/glas/docs/GlasProg.md

 In context of garbage collection, it is convenient that data has a relatively uniform structure so we can easily follow pointers and know to not inspect integers and other data.
 Consider adjacent allocation of `(Header, Binary, Pointers)` triples, where the Header encodes size of binary and count of pointers and hints at how to interpret the binary.
 To keep it simple, Binary size includes the header and is also pointer-aligned.
 There may be specialized headers to further support weakrefs, caching, and other GC features, but the idea is that GC doesn't need to know much about the data.

-The header may also include metadata bits for incremental or generational GC, adding a GC signal handler for automatic cleanup of FFI resources, a few metadata bits for linear, affine, and relevant types, runtime versus global scope, etc.. and perhaps a few bits for how to interpret the structure as a binary tree.
+The header may also include metadata bits for incremental or generational GC, adding a GC signal method for automatic cleanup of FFI resources, a few metadata bits for linear, affine, and relevant types, runtime versus global scope, etc.. and perhaps a few bits for how to interpret the structure as a binary tree.

 This encoding is inefficient for fine-grained allocations.
 We can mitigate this by favoring large allocations.
 However, large allocations tend to be overly specialized.
 To resolve this, I propose a generic approach to larger allocations: the binary is interpreted as [glas object](GlasObject.md), and associated pointers are accessed as external references.
 For efficient indexing of pointers, the header may indicate a runtime-specialized variant of glas object, e.g. binding 0xC0..0xFF to the first sixty-four pointers.
 (A few other headers could efficiently support arrays and binaries.)